 Myopia Treatment with Glasses

-Contact lenses aren't the only lenses that can assist with myopia.
+Contact lenses are not the only lenses that can assist with myopia.
 The lenses found in glasses can also bend light before it enters the eye.
 Eyeglass lenses can be custom made to your specific prescription, and doctors can measure just how far the lens should be from your eye to give you the most benefit.
 Glasses can be taken off when you need to do close work, and they can be taken off without worry of eye contamination.

 Glasses have been in use for people with myopia for hundreds of years.
 In fact, according to an analysis from National Public Radio, people with myopia have been using glasses to help them see clearly since the 15th century.
 These early glasses were heavy, and they were more akin to magnifying glasses one would hold up in front of the eyes rather than wearing them at all times.
 But they were designed to bring things at a distance into clear focus, just as modern glasses do.